pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 can be used to get a job done.
 Certain tools might even be used to gain a competitive advantage.

-Here are a few other thoughts that emerged from the exercise:
+Here are a few of the group's thoughts that emerged during the exercise:

 * Bad tools are used to perform good things (often requiring some workarounds).
 * People use what they use because it works.